Introduction to Geographic Information Systems (GIS)

 Required course in the GIS & Geospatial Technology Certificate program.
 Midterm and final exams are proctored online; additional requirements include microphone, headphones/speakers, and webcam.

 Enrollment limited to 50 students; early enrollment recommended.
 Visitors not permitted.
-Enrollment deadline: October 8, 2018.
-No refund after October 8, 2018.
+Enrollment deadline: April 15, 2019.
 Internet access required.
 Materials required.